Zanned-Amir/data_structures/README.md

 - `to_s`: Returns a string representation of the list.

+## Binary Tree

+The `binary_tree.rb` file contains an implementation of a binary search tree.
+The tree supports the following operations:

+### Binary Tree Methods

+- `insert(data)`: Adds a new node with the given data to the tree.

+- `delete(data)`: Removes the node with the given data from the tree.

+- `find(data)`: Searches for a node with the given data in the tree.

+- `depth(node)`: Returns the depth of the given node in the tree.

+- `balanced?`: Checks if the tree is balanced.

+- `rebalance`: Rebalances the tree.

+- `inorder`: Performs an inorder traversal of the tree.

+- `preorder`: Performs a preorder traversal of the tree.

+- `postorder`: Performs a postorder traversal of the tree.

+- `level_order`: Performs a level order (breadth-first) traversal of the tree.

+- `height(node)`: Returns the height of the given node in the tree.

 ## Usage

 To use these classes, simply require the appropriate file in your Ruby script: